polterguy/polterguy.github.io/documentation/magic.lambda.math/index.md

 * __[math.decrement]__ - Decrements a node's value, optionally by **[step]**, defaulting to 1
 * __[math.increment]__ - Increments a node's value, optionally by **[step]**, defaulting to 1

-All of the above slots also have async (wait.) overrides.

 All of the above can be given any number of arguments, including as its value, and will treat the first argument as the _"base"_, and performing the rest of the arguments self assigning the base as it proceeds.
 For instance, the following code will first divide
 100 by 4, then divide that result by 5 again, resulting in 5.